 API, or a cluster administrator can create them explicitly.

-Anthos clusters on bare metal can back persistent storage by using a variety of storage systems, including Container Storage Interface (CSI) drivers and local volumes.
+GKE on Bare Metal can back persistent storage by using a variety of storage systems, including Container Storage Interface (CSI) drivers and local volumes.

 Container Storage Interface (CSI) drivers

-Anthos clusters on bare metal is compatible with CSI v1.0 drivers.
+GKE on Bare Metal is compatible with CSI v1.0 drivers.
 CSI is an open standard interface that many major storage vendors support.
-For production storage, install a CSI driver from an Anthos Ready storage partner.
-For the full list of Anthos Ready storage partners, see Anthos Ready Storage Partners.
+For production storage, install a CSI driver from an GKE Enterprise Ready storage partner.
+For the full list of GKE Enterprise Ready storage partners, see GKE Enterprise Ready Storage Partners.

 To use CSI in your cluster, deploy the CSI driver that your storage vendor